Presented by Flux Projects in partnership with the South River Watershed Alliance (SRWA)

-The South River begins and flows across south Atlanta, yet many Atlantans have never heard of it.
-Flowing primarily through low-income areas of the city, it has largely been neglected, leading to the non-profit American Rivers classifying it as the 4th most endangered river in the United States.
-Pursuing environmental justice and restoration of the South River begins with increasing local awareness, advocacy, and protection of the river’s urban headwaters.
+The South River begins in south Atlanta, and its waters run throughout Georgia to the Atlantic Ocean; yet many Atlantans have never heard of it.
+Flowing through mostly low-income areas, it has largely been neglected.
+In 2021, American Rivers classified it as the 4th most endangered river in the United States.

 Atlanta to the Atlantic is part of FLOW, a multi-year series designed to explore Atlanta’s history with water, how it has shaped our city and the potential it holds for our future.
 FLOW engages issues of conservation, equity, and urban design through installations and performances around the city.